cosmos/cosmos-sdk/docs/architecture/adr-015-ibc-packet-receiver.md

 `PortID` and call it, which will return an error if it is unacceptible by the application.

 The `ProofVerificationDecorator` will be inserted to the top level application.
-It is not safe to make each application responsible to call proof verification logic, whereas application can misbehave(in terms of IBC protocol) by mistake.
+It is not safe to make each module responsible to call proof verification logic, whereas application can misbehave(in terms of IBC protocol) by mistake.